A+ World Academy

 |List of Courses Offered||Link to List of Courses|

 |Total Advanced Courses Offered||10|

-- All of our 900 hours of instruction take place on board and most would recognize the form of instruction.
-They will have lectures, presentations, group work.
-The difference is that their classroom moves, and that classes are sometimes interrupted by "whale spotting".
+- All of our 900 hours of instruction take place on board.
+Students have lectures, presentations, and group work.

-- At A+ the campus is the world`s oldest operating fully rigged tall ship.
+- The A+ campus is the world`s oldest operating fully rigged tall ship.
 We sailed for 40 years without an engine, and even today we sail about 90% of the time.
 Operating a ship takes teamwork.
 Students need to work together to move the ship from one port to the other.
-Can you imagine the feeling of accomplishment having sailed around the world using by your own power and that of your friends?
-Can you imagine the excitement of the reward that a new port is having worked for it?
+This generates a huge feeling of accomplishment in our students, as they can say that they helped sail this incredible ship around the world one more time.

 - School Location Miles Grades Students